-Capital Assets - The total capital assets are as follows:
+Capital Assets- The total capital assets are as follows:

-- Furniture and equipment All assets in administrative area, such as executive offices, finance, personnel, and general services. - Musical instruments All instruments used in the public center where the programs are implemented. - Motor vehicle The automobile for administrative purposes. - Library Includes all educational books and material used in the different programs.
+- Furniture and equipment: assets in the administrative area, such as executive offices, finance, personnel and general services. - Musical instruments: instruments used in the symphonic orchestra and public centers where programs are implemented. - Motor vehicle: automobile used for administration purposes. - Library: educational books and material used in the different programs.

 Refer to Note 1 of the basic financial statements.